Who’s ready for some Pumpkin Chai Donuts?

-In the end, the Pumpkin Chai Donuts won out because of my passion for all three.
+In the end, the Pumpkin Chai Donut Muffins won out because of my passion for all three.
 Pumpkin, Oh yeah, Chai?
 Yep!
 Donuts… I love donuts!
 So I made Pumpkin Chai Donuts.

 I originally made them exactly the way she made them, into little mini muffin gems – they were amazing, so tender and moist and delicious.
 But I wanted to make them again.
 This time, I did a little of both, a few mini muffins gems and a few donuts.
 You can do it whichever way you wish.

 - 3 cups all-purpose flour

 - 1/4 teaspoon of baking soda

 - 1/2 teaspoon of ground nutmeg

 - 1/3 cup of milk

 - 1 1/4 cup of pure pumpkin puree

 - 10 Tablespoons of unsalted butter, room temp

 - 2 large eggs (I used 3 medium)